codelv/enaml-web/README.md

 ##### Testing is easier

-Since the internal representation is lxml nodes, you can use lxml's xpath queries on the dom for testing.
+Since the internal representation is lxml nodes, you can use lxml's xpath queries on the dom for e2e view testing.
 No need to use headless browsers and that complicated stuff (unless you're using a lot of js).

 ##### Component based